Antonoir1/Quantification_of_cell_proliferation/README.md

 ### **Step 1: Add the path of your images folder**

-Click on the 'Browse' button and select the folder containing your image (Shortcuts: CTRL+O).
+Click on the **Browse** button and select the folder containing your image (Shortcuts: CTRL+O).

 ### **Step 2: Add the images prefix**

-Type your images's prefix in the prefix input field.
+Type your images's prefix in the **Prefix** input field.

 ### **Step 3: Launch the processing of the images**

-Click on the 'Process Data' button to process your images.
+Click on the **Process Data** button to process your images.

 ### **Step 4: Observe the results**

-You can observe on the 'Cell population' graph the evolution of this cell population over time.
+You can observe on the **Cell population** graph the evolution of this cell population over time.
 By hovering your mouse on the graph you will see the points's values, and by selecting a part of the graph with the Left click you can zoom in (Left click to zoom out).

-You can also observe on the 'Population image' displayer, on each timepoint the number of cells in your population with the buttons on both sides of the image (Shortcuts: CTRL+B = Last image, CTRL+N = Next image).
+You can also observe on the **Population image** displayer, on each timepoint the number of cells in your population with the buttons on both sides of the image (Shortcuts: CTRL+B = Last image, CTRL+N = Next image).

+## Additional features:

+### **Save your results**

+You can save the results of the processed image by clicking on **File > Save** or with CTRL+S, this will create a **XY.csv** file containing the X and Y values.
+You can also copy the processed images in the [/tmp](https://github.com/Antonoir1/Quantification_of_cell_proliferation/tree/master/tmp) folder.